newjersey/navigator.business.nj.gov/content/src/quick-action-tasks/new-home-warranty-plan.md

 :::greenBox
  **What if I don't enroll?**

-If you don’t enroll in a State or approved private warranty plan, you will not be able to get a Certificate of Occupancy or a temporary Certificate of Occupancy.
-The houses you build cannot be legally occupied.
+If you don’t enroll the new homes in a State or approved private warranty plan, you will not be able to get a Certificate of Occupancy or a temporary Certificate of Occupancy.
+The homes you build cannot be legally occupied.
 :::